leonbegiristain/FoodVolume/README.md

 ---

 The following summarizes the functioning of the individual files of the source code.
-* `depth-3d-reconstruction.py`
-The script copies RGB images from one directory to another, predicts masks using the FastSAM model for each image, allows the user to draw rectangles on the images to refine the masks, and saves the refined masks as NumPy arrays.

 * `extract_frames.py`
 This Python script extracts frames from a video file, saves them as JPEG images, and copies EXIF data from a reference image to the extracted frames.
 The number of frames to extract is specified by the user.